blacksun1/cv/README.md

 ### DevOps engineer

+* Administration of Linux servers using AWS EC2, Vagrant, AWS CloudFormation, TeamCity.
 * System administration of Windows NT 3.5 through to Window 2012 *(~20 years)* including IIS *(~19 years)*, MS SQL Server *(~19 years)*, MS Exchange *(~5 years)* and Hyper-V *(~5 years)*.
 * Have built and supported CI pipeline's in both CruiseControl.net and TeamCity.
 TeamCity work has included deployment of applications and infrastructure on AWS.
 * System administration of Unix systems including Linux and OpenBSD.
 Experience with supporting firewalls, DNS, Mail, Apache and CVS, SVN and GIT source control systems.
-* Hosting managed through AWS, RackSpace, in house data centers and others.
+* Hosting managed through AWS, RackSpace, in house data centres and others.
 * Development mainly in Puppet, Ruby, NodeJS, Bash and PowerShell

 ## Employment History